-Table 3.2 Renewable Energy (Source: Renewables East Statistics, December 2008
+Table 3.2 Renewable Energy (Source: Renewables East Statistics, December 2008 / NNDC Planning Records, 2012)

-/ NNDC Planning Records, 2010)
+3.5 Core Strategy policy EN7 sets a positive framework for renewable energy, stating that proposals will be supported and account will be taken of the wider environmental, economic and social benefits of renewable energy.
+It does, however, recognise the need to protect the distinctive,

-- 3.7 Core Strategy policy EN7 sets a positive framework for renewable energy, stating that proposals will be supported and account will be taken of the wider environmental, economic and social benefits of renewable energy.
-It does however recognise the need to protect the distinctive and sensitive landscape and environment in North Norfolk and says that large scale renewable energy developments will not be permitted in nationally designated areas unless it can be demonstrated that the objectives of designation are not compromised.
-Small scale developments will be permitted where they are sympathetically designed and located, and it would be useful to investigate potential of various renewable technologies to increase installation in the district. - 3.8 In April 2008 and March 2009 the Government amended the General Permitted Development Order to enable certain renewable energy technologies to be installed on homes without the need for planning permission.
-This is expected to increase small-scale renewable energy production but is difficult to monitor as there is no requirement to apply to the local authority.
+3.6 In April 2008 and March 2009 the Government amended the General Permitted Development Order to enable certain renewable energy technologies to be installed on homes without the need for planning permission.
+This is expected to increase small scale renewable energy production, but this will be difficult to monitor.